Dina bint Abdul-Hamid: Queen of Jordan

 Dina first met her distant cousin Hussein in 1952 in London at the home of a relative from Iraq.
 The King was then studying at the Harrow School while she was studying at Girton College, Cambridge and was pursuing a Bachelor of Arts degree and obtained it with honours.
 After her graduation, she returned to Egypt, where Hussein visited her in Maadi thereafter.

-In 1954, two years after her son's accession to the throne, Hussein's mother, the Dowager Queen Zein, who exerted a significant influence early in his reign, announced the engagement of the King and Dina.
+In 1954, two years after her son's accession to the throne, Hussein's mother, the Dowager Queen Zein al-Sharaf, who exerted a significant influence early in his reign, announced the engagement of the King and Dina.
 The match was considered to be perfect as Dina was a Hashemite princess, and brought up with the best education the West had to offer.
 The union was also strongly favoured by Gamal Abdel Nasser, the future President of Egypt.
 They were married on 19 April 1955 at Raghadan Palace.
 The bride was 25 and the groom was 19 at the time.

 Upon her marriage, Dina became Queen of Jordan.
 According to author Isis Fahmy, who interviewed Dina in the presence of her husband on their wedding day, Hussein determinedly said that she would have no political role.
 Fahmy noted that Hussein had intended to exercise authority over Dina, who was herself a strong personality, and that his mother viewed her as a threat to her own status.

 It soon became apparent that the king and queen had little in common.
 On 13 February 1956, she gave birth to the king's first child, Princess Alia, but the arrival of a child did not help the royal marriage.

 Princess of Jordan

 In 1956, while the queen was on a holiday in Egypt, the king informed her about his intention to separate from her.
-Hussein likely did so at the prompting of his mother, Queen Zein, with whom Dina was on bad terms.
+Hussein likely did so at the prompting of his mother, Queen Zein al-Sharaf, with whom Dina was on bad terms.
 The couple divorced on 24 June 1957, during a period of strain between Jordan and Egypt, at which time she became known as HRH Princess Dina Abdul-Hamid of Jordan.
 The ex-queen was not allowed to see her daughter for some time after the divorce.

-On 7 October 1970, Dina married Lieut-Colonel Asad Sulayman Abd al-Qadir (born 27 October 1942 in Bethlehem), alias Salah Ta'amari, a Palestinian guerrilla commando who became a high-ranking official in the Palestine Liberation Organization.
+On 7 October 1970, Dina married Lieut-Colonel (later Major general) Asa'ad Suleiman Hassan Abdel Qader Suleiman (b.
+27 October 1942 in Za'atara–d.
+23 April 2022 in Bethlehem), alias Salah Ta'amari, a Palestinian guerrilla commando who became a high-ranking official in the Palestine Liberation Organization.
 He was imprisoned by the Israelis in 1982.
-A year later, Dina negotiated one of the largest prisoner exchanges in history—freeing her husband and 8,000 other prisoners.
+A year later, Dina negotiated one of the largest prisoner exchanges in history—freeing her husband and 5,000 other prisoners (Palestinians and Lebanese).